CloudLabsAI-Azure/azure-ai-agents-labs/lab-3.md

    ![](./media/lab3-task2-step9output.png)

-> **Note**: Here's an example of what your output is likely to see; however, the precise recommendation could vary.
+> **Note:** Here's an example of what your output is likely to see; however, the precise recommendation could vary.

 ## Review